Interdepartmental

 IDP 223 Financial Accounting (4 Credits)

-Using both case studies and lectures, this class explores the decisions involved in preparing financial statements for both profit and non-profit entities, how those decisions impact financial statements and how an understanding of the accounting methods employed are necessary to assess the financial status of the entity under review.
-The class will first learn basic accounting techniques and then use them to construct and analyze financial statements, identify the measurement metrics that are appropriate for the situation and reach conclusions about the financial health (or otherwise) of an organization.
+Using both case studies and lectures, this course explores the decisions involved in preparing financial statements for both profit and non-profit entities, how those decisions impact financial statements and how an understanding of the accounting methods employed are necessary to assess the financial status of the entity under review.
+Students first learn basic accounting techniques and then use them to construct and analyze financial statements, identify the measurement metrics that are appropriate for the situation, and reach conclusions about the financial health (or otherwise) of an organization.
 No prior knowledge is required.
 No more than four credits in accounting may be applied toward a Smith degree.

 Spring